How to Use a Stud Finder: Tips from the Pros

 Which Stud Finder Should I Buy?

 You’ll have a better idea of how to use a stud finder when you settle on a model.
-Many models exist, including magnetic stud finders that locate studs by identifying metal screws and nails in the wood.
-These won’t necessarily help you find the center of the stud, however.
+Stud finders come in many shapes, sizes, and technologies.
+Some magnetic stud finders locate studs by identifying metal screws and nails in the wood.
+These won’t necessarily help you find the exact center of the stud, however.
+Magnetic stud finders range from features on traditional density models, to novel versions that actually “stick” to the wall when they find a screw or nail:

 Our Pros suggest models that read material density.
-These let you locate the edges of studs, allowing you to hone in on the center.
+These help you locate the edges of studs, letting you hone in on the center.

 First things first.
 As with any tool that operates on a battery, you’ll want to make sure to use fresh ones.
 Weak batteries can give off false readings, and you want accuracy.
 Also, make sure the contacts on your stud finder don’t have any crud getting in the way of placing them firmly against the wall.